-Business numbers grew most quickly between June 2015 and June 2019 in these states and territories:
+Business numbers grew most quickly between June 2016 and June 2019 in the following states and territories:

-- Australian Capital Territory (ACT) (average annual growth of 4.1%)
+- Australian Capital Territory (ACT) average annual growth of 4.0%.

-Patterns of growth have changed between June 2019 and June 2020.
-States and territories showing stronger growth in business numbers were:
+Patterns of growth have changed between June 2019 and June 2021.
+States and territories showing stronger growth in business numbers in this more recent period were:

 Growth in Australia’s regions

-The number of tourism businesses in regional Australia increased by an average of 0.7% annually between June 2015 and June 2019.
-This was well below the 4.6% growth rate for capital cities and the Gold Coast.
-As a result, the share of tourism business in regional Australia has declined from 33.8% to 30.4%.
+The number of tourism businesses in regional Australia increased between June 2016 and June 2019.
+This was by an average of 1.8% annually.
+This was well below the 5.6% business growth rate for capital cities and the Gold Coast.
+The share of tourism business in regional Australia declined from 33.0% to 30.6% as a result.